 A participant's experience: Brian Rose

-FAN Clinical Trial - Currently recruiting 2019
+FAN Clinical Trial - Recruitment on hold 2020

 Through the Australian and New Zealand Fontan Registry, we are running a randomised control trial which assess the effect of perindopril on Fontan-Associated Nephropathy (FAN).
 Approximately, one third of people with Fontan circulation have early signs of kidney damage without any symptoms.
 We are doing this study to find out if taking a drug called perindopril for 6 months can treat this kidney damage.